 Endnote 3.
 On October 19, 1469, in Valladolid, Isabella, the future Queen of Castille, married Ferdinand, who would become the King of Aragon, thus laying the foundation for the emergence of Spain as a unified nation and setting the stage for the country's future greatness.
 By 1479 Ferdinand and Isabella were firmly in control of the monarchy of a unified Spain.
 There had been a long-standing campaign to rid Spain of the Muslim influence emanating out of the Kingdom of Granada.
 When the watershed year of 1492 dawned, the armies of Isabella and Ferdinand conquered Granada and forced the last Muslim foothold from the Iberian Peninsula.
-In that same year, Christopher Columbus whose explorations had been sponsored by Isabella, landed in the islands of the Caribbean.
+In that same year, Christopher Columbus, whose explorations had been sponsored by Isabella, made his first landfall in the New World, in The Bahamas.
 Isabella died in 1504, at the age of 53, but she had begun the era that was to see Spain become the most powerful nation in Europe, if not the world.
 Just 3 years after Isabella's death, the first printed map with the name "America" on it appeared in Europe, created by Martin Waldseemüller (it was also the first published map to show the Pacific Ocean as a separate body of water).